 The project is located adjacent to the coastline 160 km north of Nuuk, the capital of Greenland (a safe, stable, mining-friendly jurisdiction) and covers numerous high-grade nickel-copper & PGM sulphide occurrences associated with norite and other maficultramafic intrusions.
 The deep water coastline adjacent to Maniitsoq is typical to that of Greenland's south west coast being pack ice free and having an all year-round shipping season.
-The year-round shipping conditions are due to the Irmenger current, a tributary of the warming Gulf Stream flowing continuously past the south west coastline of Greenland.
+The year-round shipping conditions are due to the Irminger current, a tributary of the warming Gulf Stream flowing continuously past the south west coastline of Greenland.
 The Company acquired the project because it believes that modern, time-domain, helicopter EM systems will be more effective at detecting nickel sulphide deposits in the rugged terrain of Maniitsoq than previous geophysical surveys performed in the 1990's that failed to produce any drill targets.
 Helicopter TEM systems were not available in 1990's and their availability now gives the Company a significant advantage over previous explorers.

 Effective August 15, 2011, the Company was granted an exploration license (the "Sulussugut License") by the Bureau of Minerals and Petroleum ("BMP") of Greenland for exclusive exploration rights over an area totalling 4,841 square kilometres located near Sulussugut, Greenland.
-The Company paid a license fee of Danish krones ("DKK") 31,400 upon granting of the Sulussugut License.
+The Company paid a license fee of Danish kroners ("DKK") 31,400 upon granting of the Sulussugut License.
 The Sulussugut License is valid for 5 years until December 31, 2015, with December 31, 2011 being the first year providing the Company meets the terms of the license, which includes that specified eligible exploration expenditures must be made.
+Below the chart shows the eligible exploration expenditures and the granted credits for the excess which may be used towards future expense requirements.
+The surplus per year cannot be carried forward for credit more than three years.